 Traditionally they are just rolled in sugar or served with a dusting of icing sugar.
 I love rolling them in caster sugar spiked with a generous pinch of cinnamon as it’s just such a good combination.
 To make them more of a dessert I love these with a good dollop of mascarpone and a pot of slightly warm jam for dipping.

-Like most fried sweet treats and pastries, these sfingi doughnuts are best served fresh after making.
-However, if you pop them in an airtight container, they are still delicious the next day.
-You can reheat them in the oven or air fryer to heat through.
+Like most fried sweet treats and pastries, I find these sfingi doughnuts are best served fresh after making.
+So I wouldn't expressly make them in advance unless you freeze them (see below).
+However, if you pop them in an airtight container at room temp, they are still delicious the next day.
+If you like, you can reheat them in the oven or air fryer to heat through (try at 180c for 5 or so minutes - it'll depend on the size of the sfingi).
 You might find the sugar has melted so you may need to re-roll in a little more.

 Other recipes you may enjoy: